hashicorp/puppet-bootstrap/README.md

 # Puppet Bootstrap Scripts

-This repository contains a multitude of single file scripts for setting up [Puppet](http://puppetlabs.com/puppet/what-is-puppet/) on a machine.
+This repository contains a multitude of single file scripts for setting up [Puppet](http://puppetlabs.com/puppet/what-is-puppet/) on a variety of machines.
 Puppet is fantastic for managing infrastructure but there is a chicken/egg problem of getting Puppet on a machine so that Puppet can then manage the installation and configuration of software on the machine.
 This repository contains small scripts to bootstrap your Puppet setup on various operating systems.